TopHatCroat/izi-hugo-theme/README.md

 To use it, copy the [`config.yaml`](https://github.com/tophatcroat/izi-hugo-theme/blob/master/exampleSite/config.yaml) in the root folder of your Hugo site.
 Feel free to change the strings in this theme.

-> ⚠️ You may need to delete the line: `themesDir: ../../`
+> ⚠️ You should delete the line: `themesDir: ../../`

 ### 2.2 Default Content Language